Louisiana Creole people: Language

-On the other hand, Spanish usage has fallen markedly over the years among the Spanish Creoles.
-Still, in the first half of twentieth century, most of the people of Saint Bernard and Galveztown spoke the Spanish language with the Canarian Spanish dialect (the ancestors of these Creoles were from the Canary Islands) of the 18th century, but the government of Louisiana imposed the use of English in these communities, especially in the schools (e.g. Saint Bernard) where if a teacher heard children speaking Spanish she would fine them and punish them.
-Now, only some people over the age of 80 can speak Spanish in these communities.
-Most of the youth of Saint Bernard can only speak English.
+Spanish usage has declined significantly over the years among the Spanish Creole population.
+However, in the first half of the 20th century, most residents of Saint Bernard and Galveztown spoke the Spanish language in the Canarian Spanish dialect (the ancestors of these Creoles were from the Canary Islands) of the 18th century.
+The government of Louisiana imposed the use of English in these communities, particularly in schools such as Saint Bernard.
+Children who were caught speaking Spanish were fined and punished by their teachers.
+Now, only some people over 80 can speak Spanish in these communities, and most of the youth of Saint Bernard can only speak English.

+Florida

+Based on U.S. census data from 2011 to 2015, the U.S. Department of Justice also estimated that a little over 173,000 Florida residents spoke French Creole, with the highest concentrations of speakers being located in Palm Beach County, Broward County, and Miami-Dade County in South Florida, accounting for both Louisiana Creoles and Haitian Creoles.
+Pensacola and Jacksonville in Florida also have French Creole-speaking minorities, on account of Gullah, Atlantic Creole, and Haitian Creole migration and language mixing between Louisiana, South Carolina, North Carolina, Georgia, and Florida, particularly West Florida.